-Section 248 Children and Young Persons (Care and Protection) Act 1998 (“Section 248”) empowers the Department of Family and Community Services to obtain information relating to the safety, welfare and wellbeing of a particular child or young person from a school (or other prescribed body).
+Section 248 Children and Young Persons (Care and Protection) Act 1998 (“Section 248”) empowers the Department of Communities and Justice to obtain information relating to the safety, welfare and wellbeing of a particular child or young person from a school (or other prescribed body).
 If confidential counsellor information is captured by the request, then it must be supplied.
 A person acting in good faith providing information in accordance with section 248 cannot be held to have breached any code of professional ethics or departed from any accepted standards of professional conduct.
-Legal issues bulletin 47 - Requests for Information from Other Government Agencies provides further advice in relation to requests made by the department of Family and Community Services under Section 248.
+Legal issues bulletin 47 - Requests for Information from Other Government Agencies provides further advice in relation to requests made by the Department of Communities and Justice under Section 248.

-Under child protection legislation and the department’s procedures Protecting and Supporting Children and Young People (the procedures), where any departmental employee, including a counsellor, has reasonable grounds to suspect a child or young person is at risk of significant harm, and the grounds arise in the course of the employee’s work, a report must be made to the department of Family and Community Services.
-Where the employee has reported it to the principal or workplace manager he/she must ensure the principal or workplace manager has reported it to the department of Family and Community Services.
-If the employee believes the principal or workplace manager has not made the report and still has concerns about risk of significant harm, the employee must report it to Family and Community Services directly.
+Under child protection legislation and the department’s procedures Protecting and Supporting Children and Young People (the procedures), where any departmental employee, including a counsellor, has reasonable grounds to suspect a child or young person is at risk of significant harm, and the grounds arise in the course of the employee’s work, a report must be made to the Department of Communities and Justice.
+Where the employee has reported it to the principal or workplace manager he/she must ensure the principal or workplace manager has reported it to the Department of Communities and Justice.
+If the employee believes the principal or workplace manager has not made the report and still has concerns about risk of significant harm, the employee must report it to Communities and Justice directly.
 Where information giving rise to a counsellor forming the view there are reasonable grounds to suspect a child or young person is at risk of significant harm, is confidential counsellor information, this is not a basis for failing to report.

 Where an employee has reasonable grounds to suspect a child is at risk of harm(less than a risk of significant harm) and those grounds arise in the course of the employee’s work, the employee must report it to the principal or workplace manager.
 The principal or workplace manager must then take appropriate action in accordance with the procedures.
 Where there is doubt about whether the risk of harm is significant the procedures must be followed.
 The fact information giving rise to a counsellor forming the view there are reasonable grounds to suspect a child or young person is at risk of harm is confidential counsellor information, is not a basis for failing to report to the principal or workplace manager.